dionnephualiann/Portfolio/README.md

 #### Editing and Deploying

-1. Edit files either on github or locally and check in changes to master
+1. Edit files either on github or locally and check in changes to master.
-2. Pull the latest changes to local (only applies if you made the edits on github)
+2. Pull the latest changes to local (only applies if you made the edits on github).
-3. Run `yarn deploy`
+3. Push local changes to a remote branch.
+4. Open a pull request, review changes then merge.
 4. Profit